ejj28/xish/README.md

 # xish
- xish is a crappy shell
+ xish is a Linux shell I'm writing to gain C++ experience.

+ Currently a work in progress.